 Generally, surfers are able to catch both rights into the pier and lefts away from the pier.
 Lefts are normally a bit longer.
 For the experienced surfer, you can actually sit on the South side of the pier and shoot through the pier for a long and very cool ride.
 For the average surfer, simply enjoy the numerous peaks on offer founding while surfing Ocean Beach Pier.

 So, what surfer level is suggested for surfing OB Pier?
 Generally, OB Pier is an intermediate level wave.
 However, when the surf is head high plus, this wave becomes a bit more technical and advanced.
 For beginners, head North for a short walk up the beach to find Dog Beach.
+Dog Beach is a dog friendly beach not to be confused with Del Mar Dog Beach where an annual dog surfing competition is held.

 Fortunately, there are not many hazards other than people while surfing Ocean Beach.
 The bottom is sandy.
 However, steer clear of surfing Ocean Beach after a rainfall.
 The San Diego river flows out about 200 yards up the beach.
 Due to this, you should allow for at least the minimum of 72 hours before surfing after it rains in San Diego.